Are You in Danger?

 If you have been sexually assaulted or forced to do something without consent, notify law enforcement.
 Call 911.

 DON'T SIGN ANYTHING.
 Emotions are high and things are moving very quickly.
-The leaders in your church may be communicating that they want to care for you, but ultimately they may be looking out for themselves or for the church (institution).
+The leaders in your church may be communicating that they want to care for and protect you, but ultimately they may be looking out for themselves or for the church (institution).
 They probably haven't had to handle anything like this before.
 Sometimes their tendency is to lean more toward protecting themselves or the church and not looking out for the best interest of the victim.
 And, it's possible they don't realize you are a victim.
 It's possible they don't yet know about the power differential that puts your pastor/boss at fault.
-Although, if they are pastoring a church, they should know this.
+Although, if they are pastoring a church, it's their responsibility know this.
 I believe there is no reason to sign a confidentiality agreement that keeps you from saying anything about the abuse, anything about your abuser, or anything about the church.
 But even if you think you should sign, find an attorney first.
 If they are attaching benefits such as paying for counseling or a financial settlement to signing a confidentiality agreement, that is highly suspicious.
 Don't give away your voice!

 This is a great article on non-disparagement and non-disclosure agreements: